Submissions

 Author Guidelines and Journal Template already in this website.
 Please follow both.

-Manuscripts can be written in Indonesian or English and typed in 2 columns (A4 paper size) with 10pt Book Antiqua font, with right-left aligned paragraph writing, and left, right, top, bottom margin settings of 2.5 cm each.
+• Manuscripts can be written in English and typed in 1 columns (A4 paper size) with 10pt Book Antiqua font, with right-left aligned paragraph writing, and 3cm for left, then right, top, and bottom margin settings of 2.5 cm each.

-The manuscript is accompanied by an abstract (100-200 words) written in Indonesian and English, each followed by 5 (five) keywords.
+• The manuscript is accompanied by an abstract (200-300 words) written in English, each followed by 5 (five) keywords.

-The abstract should explain what was researched/developed/thought about, the method and the results of the research so that the content of the manuscript can be illustrated without reading the entire paper.
+• The abstract should explain the problem (2-3 sentences), Solution (1-2 sentences), Research contribution (1-2 sentences), Method (2-3 sentences), Result (4-8 sentences), and Conclusion (1-2 sentences) so that the content of the manuscript can be illustrated without reading the entire paper.

-Introduction: The introduction should contain (in order) a general background, a review of previous literature (state of the art) as a basis for stating the scientific novelty of the article, a gap analysis of what has been produced by previous research, and a statement of the importance of the research.
+Introduction: The introduction should contain (in order) a general background, a review of previous literature (state of the art) as a basis for stating the scientific novelty of the article, a gap analysis of what has been produced by previous research, a statement of the importance of the research, and the research contribution.
 At the end of the introduction, the purpose of the article should be explicitly stated.
-Writing a literature review is not allowed in the format of a scientific article, but can be written in the form of a review of previous literature to show the focus of these studies, the weaknesses of these studies, why this research is important and the objectives of the research that the author is conducting.
+Writing a literature review is not allowed in the format of a scientific article, but it can be written in the form of a review of previous literature to show the focus of these studies, the weaknesses of these studies, why this research is important, and the objectives of the research that the author is conducting.
 Authors should avoid unnecessary duplication/repetition of their own/others' published work.

-Results and Discussion: This section contains the findings of the research/development and its scientific discussion.
-Scientific findings obtained from the results of the research that has been carried out are described in this section and supported by adequate data.
-The scientific findings referred to here are not the research data obtained (research data can be attached as supplementary files).
-The scientific findings must be explained scientifically and explained in relation to existing concepts and comparisons with previous studies, whether the research results are appropriate or not, better or not and other aspects.
+Results and Discussion: This section contains the research/development findings and their scientific discussion.
+The scientific findings obtained from the research conducted should be elaborated in this section and supported by adequate data.
+The scientific findings referred to here are not the raw research data obtained (research data can be attached as a supplementary file).
+These scientific findings must be explained scientifically, and their relevance to existing concepts, as well as their comparison with previous studies (whether the results are consistent, better, or other aspects), must be elaborated.

 Acknowledgments: Acknowledgments are addressed to the research funder or donor.
 Acknowledgments can also be made to parties other than the researchers listed as authors who helped carry out the research.

 Bibliography: All references referred to in the text of the article must be listed in the Bibliography.
-The number of references used in the article should be at least 15.
-At least 80% of the references should be primary sources (scientific journals) published within the last 10 (ten) years.
+The minimal references must be 25 from a journal that was published 5 years ago.
+It’s recommended must be from the Science Direct database www.sciencedirect.com , IEEE Digital Explore ieeexplore.ieee.org or Scopus Database www.scopus.com.
+Don’t use references from book, report, thesis and website (blog, WordPress, Wikipedia).
 The citation format and bibliography must follow the IEEE format.
 Writing references in the article text and bibliography should use reference management application programs, such as Mendeley, EndNote and Zotero.

 Example for references: